axelvaldez/radical-companies/_posts/Posts/2022-11/2022-11-09-get-rid-of-ownership.markdown

 </div>

 <h1>&nbsp;</h1>
  <p>This fantasy goes on, and on, but it always ends up in the same system of servitude, extraction, and exploitation.
-Ownership is actually a good thing, although we have taken it to an extreme in our FIAT world.</p>
+Ownership is actually a good thing, although we have taken it to an extreme in our <span class="_paradigm">FIAT</span> world.</p>

 <h1>Corporate Ownership is Bad</h1>
- <p>In our FIAT world corporate ownership has been weaponized: music is exploited for financial gain; even your ideas belong to the company you happen to work for.</p>
+ <p>In our <span class="_paradigm">FIAT</span> world corporate ownership has been weaponized: music is exploited for financial gain; even your ideas belong to the company you happen to work for.</p>
  <p>Worse, corporate ownership is fixed, forever.</p>

 <h1>Personal Ownership is Good</h1>